Alejandro Davidovich Fokina: 2020: First ATP doubles title, US Open fourth round

-2021: French Open quarterfinal, Top 35 and Olympics debut
+2021: French Open quarterfinal, Top 35

 Davidovich Fokina missed the Australian Open after testing positive for COVID-19.
 He started his season in February by playing at the Quimper Challenger.
 As the top seed, he retired during his first-round match against Thomas Fabbiano due to an ankle injury.
 As the top seed in Biella, he fell in the second round to Federico Gaio.
 At the Open Sud de France, he beat fourth seed Hubert Hurkacz in the second round.
 He lost in the quarterfinals to Egor Gerasimov.
 Playing at the Rotterdam Open, he was defeated in the second round by qualifier and eventual finalist, Márton Fucsovics.
 After Rotterdam, he competed at the Open 13 in Marseille.
 Seeded seventh, he was eliminated in the second round by French qualifier Arthur Rinderknech.
 At the Dubai Championships, he was beaten in the second round by 14th seed Filip Krajinović.

 Davidovich Fokina started his clay-court season at the first edition of the Andalucía Open in Marbella, Spain.
 Seeded fifth, he lost in the second round to Ilya Ivashka.
 He had a great run at the Monte-Carlo Masters.
 He started the tournament by beating Alex de Minaur in the first round.
 He then got his first Top ten victory by defeating eighth seed and World N0.
 10 Matteo Berrettini, in the second round.
 In the third round, he won over French wildcard Lucas Pouille to reach his first ATP Masters 1000 quarter-final.
-He retired after losing the first set during his quarterfinals match against fourth seed Stefanos Tsitsipas due to a left quadricep injury.
+He retired after losing the first set during his quarterfinals match against fourth seed Stefanos Tsitsipas due to a left quadriceps injury.
 Due to his great result in Monte-Carlo, his ranking improved from 58 to 48.
 In Barcelona, he fell in the first round to Alexander Bublik.
 Seeded eighth at the Estoril Open, he made it to the semifinals where he was defeated by seventh seed, compatriot, and eventual champion, Albert Ramos Viñolas.
 At the Madrid Open, he defeated French qualifier Pierre-Hugues Herbert in the first round in three long sets.
 He was eliminated in the second round by second seed Daniil Medvedev.
 Getting past qualifying at the Italian Open, he reached the third round where he was beaten by top seed and five-time champion, Novak Djokovic.
 Ranked 46 at the French Open, he stunned 15th seed Casper Ruud in his third-round match to reach his second fourth round Grand Slam appearance.
 He then beat Federico Delbonis to reach his first Grand Slam quarterfinal.
 He ended up losing his quarterfinals match to sixth seed Alexander Zverev.

 Seeded sixth at the Eastbourne International, Davidovich Fokina retired after losing the first set during his second-round match against Vasek Pospisil due to a lower back injury.
 Seeded 30th at Wimbledon, he fell in the first round to American Denis Kudla.

 Representing Spain at the Summer Olympics, Davidovich Fokina lost in the third round to top seed Novak Djokovic.